Denis Cheryshev: Venezia

-On 31 August 2022, Cheryshev signed a two-year deal with Venezia F.C. with the option for an additional season.
-He scored twice in his third Serie B appearance, a 4–1 away win against Cagliari Calcio on 1 October.
+On 31 August 2022, Cheryshev signed a two-year deal with Venezia with the option for an additional season.
+He scored twice in his third Serie B appearance, a 4–1 away win against Cagliari on 1 October.

+Later career

+On 22 September 2024, Cheryshev joined Super League Greece 2 club Panionios.

 International career

 Prior to making his international debut with Russia, Cheryshev was also eligible to represent Spain as he held dual nationality.
 In a 2011 interview with Marca he indicated that he felt more Spanish than Russian, but accepted a call up to the Russian team in November 2012.
 He made his debut eight days later in a 2–2 friendly draw with the United States, the same opposition his father Dmitri had played against 20 years earlier.

 Cheryshev played his first competitive game on 14 August 2013, when he came on as a half-time substitute in a 2014 FIFA World Cup qualifier against Northern Ireland in Belfast; after just five minutes on the pitch, he had to be stretchered off in an eventual 1–0 loss.
 He was called up to a provisional 25-man squad for the finals on 16 May 2014, being the only player present not playing his club football in Russia.
 He was, however, left out of Fabio Capello's final list and also later missed the UEFA Euro 2016 tournament due to injury.

 After an absence of more than two years, Cheryshev appeared for the national team again on 27 March 2018 in a friendly with France.
 On 11 May, he was included in an extended squad for that year's World Cup, also being named as one of the final 23 players.
 He made his debut in the competition on 14 June, replacing the injured Alan Dzagoev midway through the first half of the group stage opener against Saudi Arabia in Moscow and scoring twice in a 5–0 win.
-He scored his third goal in the tournament against Egypt in a 3–1 victory, adding another in the quarter-finals when he curled a strike past Croatia's Danijel Subašić from just outside the 18-yard area to open the scoring, but in an eventual 4–3 penalty shoot-out loss.
+He scored his third goal of the tournament against Egypt in a 3–1 victory, adding another in the quarter-finals when he curled a strike past Croatia's Danijel Subašić from just outside the 18-yard area to open the scoring, but in an eventual 4–3 penalty shoot-out loss.

 Cheryshev made a preliminary 30-man squad for Euro 2020 in May 2021.
 On 2 June, he was included in the final squad.
 He came on for Daler Kuzyayev after the latter was stretchered off in the first group game against Belgium, spending 33 minutes on the field before being himself replaced in a 3–0 defeat; according to manager Stanislav Cherchesov, he was substituted because he "did not fit into the game".
 He did not take the field in the following two matches, with the country being eliminated in the group stage.